 What is Average Contract Value?

-Average Contract Value (ACV), sometimes written as Annual Contract Value, is a SaaS marketing metric that measures the average value of customer contracts by averaging and normalizing them over a one-year period.
+Average Contract Value (ACV), sometimes written as Annual Contract Value, is a tech marketing metric that measures the average value of customer contracts by averaging and normalizing them over a one-year period.

 Why is Average Contract Value Important?

-Your average contract value has important implications for how you will acquire new customers to grow and scale your subscription-based SaaS business.
+Your average contract value has important implications for how you will acquire new customers to grow and scale your subscription-based tech business.

 To achieve their goals while maintaining the same ACV, Business A has to gain 18,000 new customers while Business B only needs 90 additional customers to reach $10 million ARR.
 Compared to Business B, Business A will need to: